 Click Here for NEET 2020 Syllabus pdf download.

 NEET 2020 Exam Pattern

 The candidate can check below the exam pattern of NEET 2020.
-Even if the exam is held in the online mode, no changes are made in the exam pattern:
+No changes has been made in the mode of the exam.

 - Mode of Exam – Offline i.e. Pen-paper based